daisygabi/BuyLocalServerSide/README.md

-# Buy Local project during the April hackaton from Twilio
+# BuyLocal Food web application
+This project is part of #TwilioHackathon April 2020

 Requirements:
 - Java installed.
 I used Java 11